Kawkababid1997/Salary-Prediction-For-Future-Employee/README.md

 3. Gradient Boosting Regressor - 313.36

 So Gradient Boosting Regressor with the lowest MSE was selected as the best model.
-The model was trained on the entire data set and prdeictions were created based on the test data.
-Key predictors for this model are Group_mean followed by yearsExperience as shown in the Feature Importances plot.
+The model was trained on the entire data set and predictions were created based on the test data.
+Key predictors for this model were Group_mean followed by yearsExperience as shown in the Feature Importances plot.

 #### Feature Importance:
 <p align = "center">